Tinba Virus

 What is Tinba?

-Name Tinba Virus Type Trojan Horse High level of danger (Trojans are often used as a backdoor for ransomware) Symptoms Usually no visible symptoms.
+(Trojans are often using as a backdoor for ransomware) Symptoms Usually no visible symptoms.
 Distribution Method Mainly via spam emails in infected attachments, but also pretty much to any malicious or shady website.
 The Tinba detection tool can be difficult to locate.
 Use SpyHunter – a professional Tinba scanner – to make sure you find all files related to the infection.
 If Tinba successfully infects a device, it can steal banking and personal information through webinjects.
-To do this, the malware monitors the stoner’s cybersurfer exertion and if specific banking doors are visited, Tinba injects law to present the victim with fake web forms designed to mimic the legitimate website.
+To do this, the malware monitors the stoner’s cybersurfer exertion and if specific banking doors are visiting.
+Tinba injects law to present the victim with fake web forms designed to mimic the legitimate website.
 The malware then prompts them to enter their personal information, login credentials, etc. on the legitimate-looking page.

 The history